dynup/kpatch/README.md

 If your patch module is unsigned, the `TAINT_FORCED_MODULE` flag (2) will also be set.
 Starting with Linux 3.15, this will be changed to the more specific `TAINT_UNSIGNED_MODULE` (8192).

+Linux versions starting with 4.9 also support a per-module `TAINT_LIVEPATCH` taint flag.
+This can be checked by verifying the output of `cat /sys/module/<kpatch module>/taint` -- a 'K' character indicates the presence of `TAINT_LIVEPATCH`.

 **Q. Will it destabilize my system?**